Koman Coulibaly: 2010 FIFA World Cup

 Coulibaly was preselected as a referee for the 2010 FIFA World Cup in October 2008, one of 32 referees selected for the tournament and one of four African officials.

 On 18 June 2010, Coulibaly officiated the Group C match between the United States and Slovenia.
 In the 86th minute, Coulibaly called a foul against the U.S. that disallowed an apparent goal by Maurice Edu that would have put the Americans ahead 3–2, which resulted in a 2–2 draw.
 The decision was widely criticized in the international sports press.

-On the same day as the USA-Slovenia match, Coulibaly was selected as the fourth official for the Italy-New Zealand match two days later.
+On the same day as the U.S.-Slovenia match, Coulibaly was selected as the fourth official for the Italy-New Zealand match two days later.
 Coulibaly was not chosen to officiate in any subsequent rounds of the tournament and was included in a statement from FIFA President Sepp Blatter who acknowledged problems with officiating at the 2010 World Cup.